troy896/magisk-files/note.md

-## Magisk 391de567-delta by HuskyDG
+## Magisk 400afc69-delta by HuskyDG

 ### What is new?

-- MagiskHide update, completely rely on logcat.
-Use MagiskHide with logcat turn off is meanless.
-It should address app_zygote, high cpu and battery usage.
-If it is not working normally, please send feedback (t.me/magiskdelta).
+- Disable zygote preforking if enable MagiskHide since we have switched to ptrace zygote fork event through logcat and zygote preforking breaks MagiskHide

 ### Diffs to official Magisk